minji9924/SE2020_new/workflow.md

 | _Subin Han_     | 2019071994    | [Subin Han](https://github.com/hansususu)     |

 <br/>

 > ## 2.
 Our Branch
 We have two braches, Branch A and Branch B.

+* Branch A
+	* Yewon, Minji and Subin will commit and push to Branch A.

+* Branch B
+	* Yejin and Yeonju will commit and push to Branch B.